12 rules of etiquette for golf.

 Remember that just because you can’t see someone doesn’t mean there isn’t someone in your ball’s path.
 For example, if you slice a ball towards another hole, yell “Fore!” even if you can’t see the other hole.

-If you’re ever ahead of someone in your group, be sure to be as far out of their potential ball path and pay attention to their shot.
+If you’re ever ahead of someone in your group, be sure to be far out of their potential ball path and pay attention to their shot.

 10) Don’t Drink Too Much